-Below you will find details of the Workshops and Discovery Sessions that we offer for colleges and universities.
+Below you will find details of our sessions for college and universities.

 If you would like to make a booking or to discuss the details of your visit further please contact our learning team at firstname.lastname@example.org or phone 023 8083 2810.

 We offer a fantastic range of private tours.
 All tours are let by a specialist with a background in history or archaeology.
 Tours cost £50 (£62 after-hours and weekends) for college and university groups and last about an hour.

 - Southampton’s Titanic Story– Develop a greater understanding of the tragedy of the RMS Titanic and its affect on Southampton in this expert-led tour of our permanent Titanic exhibition.
 The tour is designed to complement the collections on display.

 - Gateway to the World– Gain an in-depth perspective into Southampton’s history.
 Find out about the pirate emperor who turned Britain into his own Empire in Roman times and why a witch was brought to St Mary’s Stadium in the 2000s.